Should You Be Worried about Digital Currency Taxes?

 Hello!

-Although cryptocurrency has been lauded for its anonymity and decentralized network, it is still considered taxable by the government as an individual’s “property” or capital asset.
+Although cryptocurrency is praised for its anonymity and decentralized network, governments still treat it as taxable “property” or a capital asset.

-There are numerous reasons why digital currencies must be taxed.
-For one, the rise of cryptocurrency plays a part in the widening tax gap in the U.S. About a trillion dollars is lost to unpaid taxes every year.
-On top of that, cryptocurrencies may have aided money launderers and criminals in their illegal activities.
+There are several reasons why digital currencies are subject to taxation.
+For example, the growth of cryptocurrency contributes to the widening tax gap in the U.S., with roughly a trillion dollars lost to unpaid taxes every year.
+Cryptocurrencies have also been used by money launderers and criminals in illegal activities.

 What You Need to Know About Digital Currency Taxes

-As a cryptocurrency investor, taxes may be giving you a hard time.
-However, knowing a few important things can help you easily navigate through the tax season.
+As a cryptocurrency investor, taxes can feel complicated.
+However, understanding a few key points can help you navigate tax season more easily.

 When Does It Become Taxable?